officialzchan/Sleeper_Fantasy_Football_Scripts/README.md

 # Sleeper_Fantasy_Football_Scripts
-Some scripts I wrote for my yearly FTA league
+Some scripts I wrote for my yearly fantasy league

 Assumes the existence of a "Main" account that exists (as a team owner, administrator, etc) in multiple leagues.
 These are the leagues the data will be pulled from.